Alexander-Kahanek/Alexander-Kahanek.github.io/project/index.md

 ### Group - Texas Accidents EDA
 **CURRENTLY IN PROGRESS**

-This project is a group Exploratory Data Analysis, that was completed for one of my classes.
+This project is a group Exploratory Data Analysis, that is currrently being worked on for one of my classes.
 [![button](button2.png)](accidents.html)

 ## Python Code Projects